emancsanchez/CMS_Payment_DEZoomcampProject/README.md

 In this pipeline we will only be extracting the Ownershsip and Invemtment interests datasets from year 2017-2023.

-Tools used for this project:
+## Tools used for this project:

+Python with Pandas
-#Airflow for Orchestration
+Airflow for Orchestration
-#Google Cloud Storage
+Google Cloud Storage
-#Google BigQuery
+Google BigQuery
-#Tableau as Data Visualization
+Tableau as Data Visualization